lisdude/toaststunt/docs/README.md

 - Basic threading support:
     - background.cc (a library, of sorts, to make it easier to thread builtins)
-    - Threaded sqlite_query and sqlite_execute functions
+    - Threaded builtins: sqlite_query, sqlite_execute, locate_by_name, sort

 - FileIO improvements:
     - Faster reading